johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Under **Advanced Options**, Select **Expand File System**.

 Select **Finish** and accept the offer to reboot.

-#### Setup WiFi
-Insert your WiFi dongle and reboot the pi again (yes, reboot it again).

-After the pi reboots, you will see a WiFi icon in the task bar near the right side.
-Click on the icon and follow the prompts for connecting to your router.
-It will now be possible to use the browser and to download files from the Internet.

-After the pi reboots, start an new VNC session via Ethernet as described below.

 #### Setting up VNC
 VNC can be used to configure your pi and to transfer files from PC.